bormaxi8080/osint-timeline/DRAFT.md

 2. Search for a picture in Google Lens with the settings of that country and neighboring countries with this extension:

 https://chromewebstore.google.com/detail/googleswitch/gleogimfdeaapagejhfmlgkgenfiaoha

+Find That Spot.
+A tool that allows to search the map for objects that match a text description.
+Based on OverPass Turbo, but does not require knowledge of query language, works faster and with large areas: https://findthatspot.io

+Domain Digger.
+Free and simple domain info gathering tool: subdomains (with first seen dates), dns map, whois, certificates and more: https://digger.tools

 ----